 ---

 ## Frequently Asked Questions

-**Q: Does the grace period apply to balance transfers?**
+**Q: Does the grace period apply to cash advances and balance transfers?**

+---